vcheeze/fantasy-nba-server/README.md

 - Question: Should the optimizer select a team for a single Gameweek, a fixed range of Gameweeks, or the entire season?
   Anser: An array of Gameday IDs will be passed as arguments, which will determine the range to optimize for
 - Question: Do you want the optimizer to consider transfers across multiple Gameweeks dynamically?
-  Answer: Yes, if the Gameday IDs passed in consist of multiple Gameweeks, take transfers as well as potential hits into account, as long as points as maximized
+  Answer: Yes, if the Gameday IDs passed in consist of multiple Gameweeks, take into account free transfers per Gameweek as well as potential hits, as long as points are maximized

 2. Scoring Mechanism Clarification: